Lion Rock & Amah Rock Hike: A Secret Route from Tai Wai

 Tai Wai MTR to the Start Point

 Leave via exit F (it's on the platform of trains heading toward Admiralty) in Tai Wai MTR Station and head toward the ‘Octopus Pedestrian Bridge’.
-Take the Hung Mui Kuk road exit (on the far side of the bridge near the playground and village houses).
+Take the Hung Mui Kuk road exit (on the far left of the bridge near the playground and village houses).
 Go straight past the playground and cross Tin Sam Street via the overhead footbridge.

 Keep following Hung Mui Kuk Road (it will slope upward).
 At the Chung Pak Road intersection, just after the World Wide Gardens bus stop, cross to the other side of Hung Mui Kuk Road.